AMD Ryzen 5 5600X Review: The Mainstream Knockout

 Here we'll take a closer look at the Ryzen 5 5600X's boost clock mechanisms.
 Our testing shows that the chips reach their advertised clock speeds within the power limits of the AM4 socket, but they generate quite a bit of heat in the process – especially if you use the bundled Wraith Stealth air cooler.
 The bundled air cooler doesn't impact performance in light tasks, but if you do a lot of intense threaded work, like rendering or game streaming, the bundled air cooler leads to slightly reduced performance.

 As per our normal routine, we put AMD's boost clocks to the test in both single- and multi-threaded workloads (methodology here).
 The lightly-threaded test regimen is designed to extract the highest boost clock rates possible as we step through ten iterations of the LAME encoder, then single-threaded POV-Ray and Cinebench runs, PCMark 10, and GeekBench.
-To keep the charts 'clean,' we only plot the maximum frequency recorded on any one core during the test.
+To keep the charts 'clean,' we only plot the maximum and minimum frequency recorded on any one core during the test.

 In the first slide in the album above, we chart out this series of tests at stock settings with the Corsair H115i 280mm air cooler.
-The chip peaked at 4.65 GHz, which is slightly above the advertised 4.6 GHz threshold, and topped out at 70C, which isn't concerning.
+The chip peaked at 4.65 GHz, which is slightly above the advertised 4.6 GHz threshold.
+Temps topped out at 70C, which isn't concerning.

 Unlike with the Ryzen 3000 series processors, the unused cores (plotted in black) dropped as low as 2.2 GHz during the test (previous-gen chips tended to bottom out at 3.8 GHz).
 This is a big improvement over the previous-gen chips: AMD added the ability for individual idle cores to drop into sleep states quickly, which reduces overall chip power consumption and heat generation.
-By reducing this wasted layer of power consumption, the active cores can boost to higher frequencies, and they can boost more frequently and for longer durations.
+By reducing this wasted layer of power consumption, the active cores can boost to higher frequencies and they can boost more frequently and for longer durations.

 The second slide shows the same series of tests, but with the bundled Wraith Stealth air cooler.
-The air cooler still allows the processor to boost freely in these lightly-threaded workloads and we reach the same peaks of 4.65 GHz, but we see a marked increase in chip temperature to 81C during the tests, which is surprising given the light nature of the tests.
-However, that increased heat output doesn't appear to impact boost frequencies or duration adversely, but that changes when we stress the cores more fully in the tests below.
+The air cooler still allows the processor to boost freely in these lightly-threaded workloads and we reach the same peaks of 4.65 GHz, but we see a marked increase in peak chip temperature to 81C during the tests, which is surprising given the relatively light nature of the tests.
+However, that increased heat output doesn't appear to adversely impact boost frequencies or duration, but that changes when we stress the cores more fully in the tests below.

 Ryzen 5 5600X Stress Test Frequency, Power, Thermals